SerGeRybakov/call_gate/README.rst

 Overview
 --------

-This project implements a sliding window time-bound rate limiter, which allows tracking events over a configurabletime window divided into equal frames.
+This project implements a sliding window time-bound rate limiter, which allows tracking events over a configurable time window divided into equal frames.
 Each frame tracks increments and decrements within a specific time period defined by the frame step.

 The CallGate maintains only the values within the set bounds, automatically removing outdated frames as new